Tarek El Moussa Girlfriend: Is ‘Flip Or Flop’ Star Dating Nanny Alyssa Logan?

 Instead, he’s focused on spending time with his two children — and continuing to work on his HGTV series.

-Continuing on in his interview with Us Weekly, Tarek El Moussa addressed his ongoing professional and co-parenting relationship with his estranged wife.
+Continuing in his interview with Us Weekly, Tarek El Moussa addressed his ongoing professional and co-parenting relationship with his estranged wife.

 “You have good days and bad days,” Tarek El Moussa said of continuing to film Flip or Flop with Christina.
 “Now we say, ‘Hi, good morning.’
 We film together and talk about houses and kids. […] It’s fine.
 We’ll be together for the rest of our lives because we have kids.
 We need to get along for the kids and for our sanity.”